microsoft/r-server-campaign-optimization/dba.md

 ## Step 3a: Splitting the data set
 -----------------------------------

 In this step, we create a stored procedure `[dbo].[splitting]` that splits the data into a training set and a testing set.
-The user has to specify a splitting ratio between 0 and 1.
-For example, if the splitting ratio is 0.7, 70% of the data will be put in the training set, while the other 30% will be assigned to the testing set.
-The resulting data, with a random binary vector `Split_Vector`, is stored in the table `CM_AD1`.
+The user has to specify a splitting percentage.
+For example, if the splitting percentage is 70, 70% of the data will be put in the training set, while the other 30% will be assigned to the testing set.
+The leads that will end in the training set, are stored in the table `Train_Id`.

 ### Input: